 Trend productivity growth is 2 percent in the model.
-In the baseline, we assume that emerging Asia grows faster than 2 percent up to 2015, in line with current growth forecasts, while productivity growth in Japan is slower at 1.5 percent per year till 2015.
+In the baseline, we assume that emerging Asia grows faster than 2 percent up to 2015, in line with current growth forecasts, while productivity growth in Japan is slower at 1.5 percent per year until 2015.
 U.S. productivity growth is assumed to be at its trend level in the baseline.

-In the first alternative scenario ("structural and fiscal reforms in Japan"), productivity growth in Japan reaches 2 percent by 2010 (entailing a gradual increase of $\frac{1}{2}$ percentage point between 2005 and 2010).
-Also, a supplementary adjustment in the primary deficit of a $\frac{1}{4}$ percentage point of GDP per year over a ten-year period is simulated, reducing the primary deficit by an additional $2\frac{1}{2}$ percentage points relative to the baseline, with a debt-to-GDP ratio target of 110 percent in the long run.
+In the first alternative scenario ("Structural and Fiscal Reforms"), productivity growth in Japan gradually increases by $\frac{1}{2}$ percentage point of GDP a year cumulatively, starting in 2005 and reaching 2 percent by 2010.
+Also, a supplementary adjustment in the primary deficit of a $\frac{1}{4}$ percentage point of GDP per year over a 10-year period is simulated, reducing the primary deficit by an additional $\frac{2}{2}$ percentage points relative to the baseline, with a lower debt-to-GDP target of 110 percent in the long run.

-In the second alternative scenario ("larger structural reform payoffs"), an additional $\frac{1}{2}$ percentage point increase in productivity growth is considered compared with the previous scenario (with a total gradual increase of 1 percentage point between 2005 and 2010).
-Fiscal deficit reduction proceeds at the same pace as in the baseline scenario.
+In the second alternative scenario ("Larger Structural Reform Payoffs"), an additional /2 percentage point increase in productivity growth is considered compared with the previous scenario (with a total gradual increase of 1 percentage point between 2005 and 2010), while the primary deficit path and the long-term debt target are the same as in the baseline scenario.